Poodle: Seamlessly Scaling Down Large Language Models with Just-in-Time Model Replacement: Introduction

+We envision \ac{jitr} being applied in many different scenarios.
+First, \ac{llm} providers can leverage \ac{jitr} to lower serving costs and offer new pricing models.
+For example, upon detecting repeated instances of \startupname's sentiment analysis task, a provider could offer \startupname a price reduction for switching to a fine-tuned \emph{BERT} model.
+Second, organizations deploying \acp{llm} on-premises may use \ac{jitr} to reduce cost and energy consumption for \acp{rectask}.
+Third, LLM-augmented database engines that answer queries using semantic operators over structured and unstructured data (such as LOTUS~\cite{patel2024lotus}, Palimpzest~\cite{liu2025palimpzest}, or ThalamusDB~\cite{jo2024thalamusdb}) could apply \ac{jitr} to route queries with frequent \ac{llm} invocations to cheaper models, improving query cost and latency~\cite{lao2025sembench}.

-\ac{jitr} is not the first proposal for reducing inference cost by replacing \acp{llm} with cheaper models, but it is unique in specifically being designed to automatically detect and optimize \acsp{rectask}.
+\ac{jitr} is not the first proposal for reducing inference cost by replacing \acp{llm} with cheaper models, but it is unique in specifically being designed to automatically detect and optimize \acsp{rectask} just-in-time.
 Qin et al.~\cite{qian2023creator} and Cai et al.~\cite{cai2024large} propose to automatically generate Python code for a task using an \ac{llm}.
 While this approach works well for simple problems, such as extracting text from REST API responses, it fails for tasks like sentiment classification.
-Chen et al. ~\cite{chen2023frugalgpt} propose a cascade of \acp{llm} where the first model is a cheap \ac{llm} and in case of insufficient response quality, the query is escalated to more capable models.
-However, they neither discuss task identification nor fast model development.
+Chen et al.~\cite{chen2023frugalgpt} propose a cascade of \acp{llm} where the first model is a cheap \ac{llm} and in case of insufficient response quality, the query is escalated to more capable models.
+Jo et al.~\cite{jo2025sparellm} select a combination of \acp{llm} to reduce inference costs while meeting a given quality equivalence constraint.
+RouteLLM~\cite{ong2025routellmlearningroutellms} routes requests among a fixed set of models.
+However, neither approach discusses task identification nor extends the model pool with specialized models through fast model development.
 Given a task, Shen et al.~\cite{shen2023hugginggpt} use an \ac{llm} to coordinate task solving by finding and combining different models on HuggingFace.
 Models are selected solely based on their description.
 However, even high-quality documentation is often not sufficient for predicting the performance of a model on a new task~\cite{renggli_which_2022, li_guided_2023, achille_task2vec_2019, alsatian}.
+Other \ac{llm} inference optimization techniques, such as quantization, reduce the cost of a given model but do not exploit narrow tasks.
+These approaches are therefore complementary and can be combined with \ac{jitr}.